Welcome to the first ever

 from Nature’s Path

 Qi’a (pronounced Kee-ah) is made with Chia, Hemp and Buckwheat, and just two tablespoons of cereal soaked in 1/3 cup of milk (we use unsweetened vanilla almond milk) will give you long lasting energy from early morning until lunch.
 Why so little?
 Chia expands up to sixteen time it’s volume to fill you up.
 The flavor is rustic, hearty, and very satisfying in a nutty-sweet kind of way.
 (And if you happen to have a textural problem with chia seeds as I do, you will find that pleasant crunch of the buckwheat and hemp dramatically offsets that chia-gel feel.)
-You can buy Qi’a at Fred Meyer stores, on Amazon, and at select stores around the country.
+You can buy Qi’a at Fred Meyer stores, on store locator.), and at select stores around the country.
 Retail price may appear to be a little spendy, but one bag goes a very long way.
-(To find a store in your area, check their store locator.)
+(To find a store in your area, check their

 Noosa Coconut Yoghurt